Local-first

 Local-First Download Manager

-Downloads Butler works locally in Chrome with no account, no cloud dashboard, and no hosted download history.
+Downloads Butler works locally in Chrome with no account, no cloud dashboard, no hosted download history, and exportable local settings.

 Your download history does not need a cloud vacation.